mostafa-abokhadra/backEndRef/typescript/elzero/1-lessons22-38.md

     Bob: 85,
     Charlie: 92,
 };

 //Type Safety
-// While index signatures provide flexibility, they can sometimes reduce type safety.\
+// While index signatures provide flexibility, they can sometimes reduce type safety.
-    // For example, if you misspell a property name or assign a value of the wrong type,\
+// For example, if you misspell a property name or assign a value of the wrong type,
-    // TypeScript may not catch these errors if the index signature is too permissive.\
+// TypeScript may not catch these errors if the index signature is too permissive.
 // Therefore, it's essential to balance flexibility with the need for precise typing in your application.

 // class with type Annotation
-//Access modifiers and parameters properties (Encapsulation)
+// Access modifiers and parameters properties (Encapsulation)

 class User {
 	name: string